robinkanters/endo/README.md

 This will be a great educational tool for developers that know how to write a SQL query but don't know how to covert it to that specific library.

-My goal is to make it extendible so other libraries can easily be added.
+My goal is to make it extensible so other libraries can easily be added.
 I want to reach this by converting the input to a AST/CST.

-I got this inspiration from [http://scuttle.io](http://scuttle.io) where you can convert SQL to Arel.
+I got the inspiration from [http://scuttle.io](http://scuttle.io) where you can convert SQL to Arel.

-## Usefull links
+## Useful links

 Ecto syntax examples: [http://www.glydergun.com/the-ecto-query-library/](http://www.glydergun.com/the-ecto-query-library/)